w3hc/fatou/README.md

 # Fatou

 Fatou is a Nest.js-based API that interacts with several different LLM services.
+It uses only Claude for now (`claude-3-opus-20240229`).

-App description files can beb generated using [Zhankai](https://github.com/w3hc/zhankai).
+App description files can be generated using [Zhankai](https://github.com/w3hc/zhankai).

+Fatou is also used by [ask-my-assistant](https://github.com/julienbrg/ask-my-assistant) UI (view [live demo](https://ask-my-assistant.netlify.app/)).

 ## Installation